dopedao/RYO/README.md

 At a high level, this means players:

-- Try to increase your inventory by swapping assets with NPC dealers.
+- Try to increase their inventory by swapping assets.
+By trading cleverly they can out-compete other players.
+    - Trades are against non-playable dealers in different locations.
     - 19 cities with 4 districts each.
+    - Dealers have 19 drugs in different inventories and administer trades using automated market maker rules.
+    - The game is unstable, with hard-to-predict events creating risk of personal loss and also trade opportunity.

+Additional elements may be added through a mechanism outlined below.
+One element being explored is auto-battler combat mechanism that is used to appoint a Drug Lord in each region.

 - Try to dethrone the local drug lord with a hand-crafted battler.
     - Each city has a drug lord who takes a cut from each trade.
     - Drug lords a appointed by battle (king of the hill).

 Some dynamics may evolve around:
     - The market is transparent and opportunities openly visible.
     - Probabalistic events cause chaos and shake up the market.